 6. RAM Golf Accubar Plus

-- HYBRID (24° and 27°) - Versatile club replaces the longer irons.
-Fitted with steel shaft.
-IRONS - 6-7-8-9-Pitching Wedge-Sand Wedge.
+- HYBRID (24 and 27) - Versatile club replaces the longer irons.
+Fitted with 100% graphite shaft.
+IRONS - 6-7-8-9-Pitching Wedge and Sand Wedge.
 6 stainless steel irons with cavity back design.
 Reg flex steel.

 - PUTTER - Mallet style putter helps with stability and alignment.
 DELUXE STAND BAG - Bag with plenty of storage pockets, dual shoulder straps and auto pop out legs.